 Other Program Opportunities

-Our residents receive the generous package of UofL Hospital employee benefits including medical, dental, vision, 403(b) retirement plan, flexible spending account and life insurance.
+Benefits: Our residents receive UofL Hospital employee benefits including medical, dental, vision, 401(k) retirement plan, flexible spending account and life insurance.
+Residents will receive 12 scheduled PTO days during the residency year and will staff two holidays per year.

 Important Dates